Prep Time 15 Minutes

 Method

-- Rinse the vongole in cold running water to get rid of any debris and discard any that aren’t tightly closed and then soak them in cold salty water for an hour or so to get rid of any sand, rinsing again under cold water until clean.
+Rinse the vongole under cold running water to remove debris.
+Discard any that aren't tightly closed.
+Soak them in cold salty water for about an hour to eliminate sand, then rinse under cold water until clean.

-- Get the spaghetti on in a large pan of salted boiling water with the lid on and cook until it is al dente.
+Cook the spaghetti in a large pan of salted boiling water with the lid on until it is al dente.

-- Add a generous lug of Nudo extra virgin olive oil to the pan.
-Fry the garlic and parsley stalks for about 5 minutes until soft taking care to keep the heat low so they do not catch.
+In a pan, add a generous lug of Nudo extra virgin olive oil.
+Fry the garlic and parsley stalks for about 5 minutes until soft, keeping the heat low to avoid catching.

-- Drain the spaghetti and add to the pan of vongole.
+Drain the spaghetti and add it to the pan of vongole.

-- Add the parsley leaves and a generous drizzle of Nudo extra virgin olive oil.
-Toss it around in the pan for a few minutes mixing it all together so that the lovely juice absorbs into the pasta.
+Add the parsley leaves and a generous drizzle of Nudo extra virgin olive oil.
+Toss it around in the pan for a few minutes, mixing it all together so that the juice absorbs into the pasta.